 Outside the museum walls are sprawling green grounds, forested gorge walks and a folly castle sitting atop a hill.
 It’s said Bristol’s Giants (them again) left their mark here and if you look closely you can find ‘Goram’s Chair’ and his ‘footprint’ stomped into the rocks.
 The children’s playground in the grounds is one of the largest in Bristol.

-St Werburgh’s City Farm and Windmill Hill City Farm are a fantastic place to take kids keen to see farm animals.
-There’s something quite lovely about finding goats, pigs and chickens roaming in the middle of a city.
+Wholesome Bristol attractions St Werburgh’s City Farm and Windmill Hill City Farm are fantastic places to take kids keen to see farm animals.
+There’s something quite lovely about finding goats, pigs and chickens roaming in an urban environment.

-Ideal for plane-mad youngsters and engineering enthusiasts, this aeronautical museum houses historical memorabilia from over a century of powered flight.
-On display are engines and planes of all kinds from over a century of powered flight.
+Looking for Bristol family attractions for plane-mad youngsters and engineering enthusiasts?
+This aeronautical museum houses historical memorabilia from over a century of powered flight.

 There are many other animal habitat-themed zones and exotic beasts wandering the wilds here too, including cheetahs, giraffes, zebras, eland, geladas and okapi.
 My daughters would spend the entire time scampering shoeless along the Barefoot Trail if they could, but it’s also amazing to get within an arm’s length of a lemur, talk to giraffes almost face to face or run free in the vast green meadow.
 There’s also a number of play areas, plus an indoor Fun Fort (handy if the weather isn’t playing ball).